 Local, regional and national coastal classification, hazard management and standardized communication schemes are implemented on request.
 They are carried out as part of our global coastal classification programme and will contribute to making high quality coastal classification information and adaptation guidance available for national stakeholders and the general public.

-The hazard management schemes are tailored to national priorities and include the detailed coastal classification activities and relevant training, technical support, IT-services and policy-activities depending on requirements.
-They incorporate all the hazard types covered by the Coastal Hazard Wheel, hereunder ecosystem disruption, gradual inundation, salt water intrusion, erosion and flooding, and all the related management perspectives.
+The hazard management schemes are tailored to national priorities and can include detailed coastal classification activities, training, technical support, IT-components and policy-communication depending on requirements.
+They can cover all the hazard types covered by the Coastal Hazard Wheel, hereunder ecosystem disruption, gradual inundation, salt water intrusion, erosion and flooding, and all the related management perspectives.

 For more information on our national classification and hazard management schemes, please get in touch with us.